 4. Active membership shall consist of the following members of the Organization plus subsequent individuals elected to membership by the Society.
 The total number of active members shall be limited to 160.

 4a.
-Prospective members should have completed a minimum of three (3) years of practice after vascular surgery training before applying for membership.
+Prospective members should have completed a minimum of two (2) years of practice after vascular surgery training before applying for membership.

 4b.
 The prospective member should meet one or more of the following three (3) criteria in order to be considered for membership: